OsaidAlhomedy/SalmonCookies/README.md

 # SalmonCookies

-This is a website for a cookies business for pat. ( LA06 requirements )
+This is a website for a cookies businesss stand for my friend pat. ( LA06 requirements )